TeRacksito/CodingGym/README.md

-# Campus Scrapper
+# CodingGy

-A **daemon Python service** that web scrapes a specific web page, uses IPC connection with a Nextcord Bot.
+A **daemon Python service** that processes Java programming exercise data to ensure compilation, execution, and testing.

-Configured to not work while IPC connection is unavailable.
+Requires DAW Bot to work properly.

 ## Table of Contents